CPE Configuration

 Requirements and Prerequisites

-There are several requirements and prerequisites to be aware of before moving forward.
+Here are the requirements and prerequisites to be aware of before moving forward.

 Routing Considerations

-For important details about routing for your Site-to-Site VPN see Routing for Site-to-Site VPN.
+For important details about routing for Site-to-Site VPN see Routing for Site-to-Site VPN.

-Oracle uses asymmetric routing across the multiple tunnels that make up the IPSec connection.
-Even if you configure one tunnel as primary and another as backup, traffic from your VCN to your on-premises network can use any tunnel that is "up" on your device.
-Configure your firewalls accordingly.
-Otherwise, ping tests or application traffic across the connection will not reliably work.
+Oracle uses asymmetric routing across the tunnels that make up the IPSec connection.
+Even if you configure one tunnel as primary and another as backup, traffic from a VCN to an on-premises network can use any tunnel that's "up" on a device.
+Configure firewalls as appropriate.
+Otherwise, ping tests or application traffic across the connection don't work reliably.

-If you want to use IPSec over FastConnect you can't update a CPE object to add that functionality; support must be established at the CPE's initial setup.
-You also can't have the IPsec tunnels and virtual circuits for this connection use the same DRG route tables.
+To use IPSec over FastConnect you can't update a CPE object to add that functionality.
+Instead, support must be established at the CPE's initial setup.
+You also can't have the IPSec tunnels and virtual circuits for this connection use the same DRG route tables.

 Note that the Cisco ASA policy-based configuration uses a single tunnel.